Yijun-Liu/hello-world/README.md

 # hello-world
 My first repository

 I dont know how it work.
-But hopefully, I iwll be able to master it in one year.
+But hopefully, I will be able to master it in one year.